TAUSystems/UT3_Control_And_Data_Acquisition_System/docs/Installation.md

 ## On Windows systems

-Please follow the EPICS documentation for installation on Windows machines.
-We will update this documentation at a later time.
+For the moment, please follow the EPICS documentation for installation on Windows machines.
+We will update this documentation for Windows at a later time.

 # EPICS Modules and IOCs